GabBimdata/glb2ifc/README.md

 - **Tall & thin** (vertical span > 1m, one horizontal axis < 0.6m) → `IfcWall`
 - **Everything else** → `IfcBuildingElementProxy`

-It works reasonably well on architectural exports (e.g., from [Pascal Editor](https://github.com/pascalorg/editor)) where buildings have clean wall/slab geometry.
+It works reasonably well on architectural exports where buildings have clean wall/slab geometry.
 Less so on furniture-heavy or organic models.

 ## Quick start